 To support the effective implementation of the ICAO USOAP Continuous Monitoring Approach, ICAO has developed computer-based training (CBT) for the experts nominated by Member States to learn the CMA methodology and the knowledge required in order to participate in CMA activities.

-The objective of this e-course is to prepare qualified aviation experts from States or recognized international organizations to perform ICAO CMA activities, including ICAO coordinated validation missions (ICVMs) and USOAP audits in support of the USOAP CMA.
+The objective of this e-course is to prepare qualified aviation experts from States or recognized international organizations to prepare for USOAP CMA activities, and to perform these activities (upon selection) , including ICAO coordinated validation missions (ICVMs) and USOAP audits in support of the USOAP CMA.
 This training is offered in compliance with the ICAO Safety Oversight Audit Manual (Doc 9735) which states that ICAO shall provide the required training to auditors and subject matter experts (SMEs) through CBT.

 Upon successful completion of the e-course, participants will be able to: